wbrandenburger/DataVisualization/README.md

 rsvis run "lecture.yaml" --task_set tasks --task rsshow
 ```

 The field `path_dir` of key `param_io` in `lecture.yaml` has to point to an existing path, where displayed images can be saved.
-The other parameter of the key are not relevant for the  If images have to be saved under Windows in folder `C:\User\Username\RSVis` the key `param_io` might be defined as follows:
+The other parameter of the key are not relevant for the user.
+If images have to be saved under Windows in folder `C:\User\Username\RSVis` the key `param_io` might be defined as follows:

 ```yaml
 param_io: